BLOG

 1. The app must adequately prevent an adversary from analyzing and reverse engineering the app using static or dynamic analysis techniques

-2. The mobile app must be able to detect at runtime that code has been added or changed from what it knows about its integrity at compile time.
-The app must be able to react appropriately at runtime to a code integrity violation.
+2. The mobile app must be able to detect at runtime that code has been added or changed from what it knows about its integrity at compile time and react appropriately to a code integrity violation.

 Harshit Agarwal